wpilibsuite/frc-docs/source/docs/software/advanced-control/pidcontroller.rst

 Setting Continuous Input
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: If your mechanism is not capable of fully continuous rotational motion (e.g. a turret without a slip ring, whose wires twist as it rotates), *do not* enable continuous input unless you have implemented an additional safety feature to prevent the mechanism from past its limit!
+.. warning:: If your mechanism is not capable of fully continuous rotational motion (e.g. a turret without a slip ring, whose wires twist as it rotates), *do not* enable continuous input unless you have implemented an additional safety feature to prevent the mechanism from moving past its limit!

 .. warning:: The continuous input function does *not* automatically wrap your input values - be sure that your input values, when using this feature, are never outside of the specified range!